-Pursuant to the operating and/or partnership agreements of the five LLCs/LPs in which we continue to hold non-controlling ownership interests, the third-party member and/or the Trust, at any time, potentially subject to certain conditions, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the One-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the Offering Member at the equivalent proportionate Transfer Price.
+Pursuant to the operating and/or partnership agreements of the five LLCs/LPs in which we continue to hold non-controlling ownership interests, the third-party member and/or the Trust, at any time, potentially subject to certain conditions, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the One-Offering Member transfer Price.
+The Non-Offering Member has 60 to 90 days to either: (i) purchase the entire ownership interest of the Offering Member at the Transfer Price, or; (ii) sell its entire ownership interest to the Offering Member at the equivalent proportionate Transfer Price.
 The closing of the transfer must occur within 60 to 90 days of the acceptance by the Non-Offering Member.

-The minority partner in Grayson Properties, LP, as the Offering Member, made an offer to sell its entire 5% ownership interest to us at a stipulated price, and we agreed to purchase the ownership interest at the stipulated price.
-Grayson Properties, LP owns the Texoma Medical Plaza, an MOB located in Denison, Texas.
-The transaction is expected to be completed on or before August 31, 2021 and upon completion of the minority ownership purchase we will own 100% of LP.
-A third-party appraisal will be completed to determine the fair value of the property.
-We do not expect a material impact on our net income as a result of the consolidation of this LP subsequent to the transaction.
+The minority partner in Grayson Properties, LP, as the Offering Member, made an offer to sell its entire 5% ownership interest to us at a stipulated price, and we agreed to purchase the ownership interest at the stipulated price of approximately \$3.1 million.
+The transaction was completed during the fourth quarter of 2021, as discussed above.